-Learn how to make a simple homemade cuticle oil with essential oils to nourish and strengthen your nails and cuticles.
+Learn how to make a simple homemade cuticle oil with essential oils to hydrate and strengthen your nails and cuticles.
 This nourishing nail oil recipe is made with two types of carrier oils to moisturize and soothe dry, cracked cuticles and brittle nails.
 An optional selection of essential oils adds a natural fragrance and/or potential nail strengthening benefits.

 Have you ever read the ingredients on a bottle of cuticle oil?
 Most contain a combination of plant oils and vitamin E. They’re usually scented with either essential oils or a synthetic fragrance, and they often contain ingredients meant to preserve the oils for long-term storage in warehouses or stores.

 However, it’s unnecessary to pay $8-10 a bottle for store-bought brands containing these inexpensive ingredients, because you can easily make your own nourishing cuticle oil at home.

 There are 2 ways to make this recipe – you can add a blend of nail-strengthening essential oils, or you can simply add a few drops of your favourite essential oil for a pleasant fragrance.

 Another advantage to homemade cuticle oil it that you can be assured your oil doesn’t contain the problematic ingredients found in brand name cuticle oils, such as drying alcohols, parabens, or synthetic fragrances.